Table of contents

 Duration is a very important factor.
 To get the full anatomical, physiological, mental, and psychological benefits of Sirsasana and Sarvangasana one needs to stay in them for more than just a few minutes.
 The internal processes that take place need time to yield effects.
 As Prashant Iyengar terms it: “you can’t put rice in boiling water and expect it to be ready after just one minute.”
 Every now and then, I dedicate most of my daily practice to inversions and stay 30 minutes in Sirsasana and 45 minutes in Sarvangasana & Halasana – this is a very deep practice and it changes completely the state of the mind!

 Staying for 10 minutes or more in Sirsasana or Sarvangasana is challenging both physically and mentally.
 Develop your practice gradually and consistently and build up your mental and physical capabilities so you can stay for long durations.
 Until then you can complement the independent practice of these poses with intervals of practice with props.
 Iyengar has developed props that allow almost everyone to savor the flavor of long stays in inversions; Rope Sirsasana and Chair Sarvangasana are the most useful and beneficial; but many other props and arrangements of blankets, bolsters, and blocks, help to extend the duration of the pose without excessive effort.
-Some of these will be documented in the following volumes of my book Props for Yoga.
+These are documented in Volume III of my book Props for Yoga.

 Avoid practicing inversions if you suffer from: